In my strategic planning consulting with B2B companies, I often see management teams struggling with the difference between strategy and tactics.

 In operational decision-making, issues are much more quantifiable.
 The available options can be assessed carefully in detail to find the best solution.

-I hope this post got you thinking about strategy and strategic thinking.
 Next time you’re dealing with an important business issue, try to identify whether it’s strategic or tactical/operational.

 A better understanding of what strategy is and when you’re dealing with tactical issues helps you to take the appropriate approach to address business problems and develop solutions.